Equim-chan/mjai-reviewer/README.md

                                              of akochan process.
 Default value "akochan".
     -n, --deviation-threshold <THRESHOLD>    THRESHOLD is an absolute value that the reviewer will ignore all problematic moves whose EVs are within the range of [best EV - THRESHOLD, best EV].
-This option is effective under both pt and placement EV mode, and is ignored under --full.
-It is recommended to use it with --use-placement- ev where the reward distribution is fixed and even.
-Default
+This option is effective under both pt and placement EV mode.
+It is recommended to use it with --use-placement-ev where the reward distribution is fixed and even.
+Reference value: 0.05 when using pt and 0.001 when using placement.
+Default value: "0.001".
-                                             value: "0".
     -i, --in-file <FILE>                     Specify a tenhou.net/6 format log file to review.
 If FILE is "-" or empty, read from stdin.
     -k, --kyokus <ARRAY>                     Specify kyokus to review.
 If ARRAY is empty, review all kyokus.
 Format: